The ETHOS Project

 - No pupil will be disadvantaged by taking part or not taking part in the project.

-The multi-centre project team includes Professor Mick Cooper for University of Roehampton, Peter Pearce from Metanoia Institute, Charlie Jackson form the British Association for Counselling and Psychotherapy, Dr. Cathy Street from the National Children’s Bureau as well as Professor Michael Barkham from University of Sheffield, Professor Pete Bower from University of Manchester, Professor Jenni Beecham from the London School of Economics and Dr. Andy Fugard from University College London.
+The multi-centre project team includes Professor Mick Cooper for University of Roehampton, Dr. Peter Pearce from Metanoia Institute, Charlie Jackson form the British Association for Counselling and Psychotherapy, Dr. Cathy Street from the National Children’s Bureau as well as Professor Michael Barkham from University of Sheffield, Professor Pete Bower from University of Manchester, Professor Jenni Beecham from the London School of Economics and Dr. Andy Fugard from University College London.

 The project is funded by the Economic and Social Research Council grant award for three years from April 2016 to April 2019.